NAU-PIXEL/FLIR_Processing/readme.md

 # Installation
 This script should work with most recent Python versions, although it has not been tested extensively on them.
-Windows support is unknown.
+A CI testing PR would be greatly appreciated!
+Windows support is untested and therefore unknown.

 I recommend using a virtual environment, or Anaconda if your virtual environment is not on a supported Python version.